wzieba/Firebase-Distribution-Github-Action/README.md

 **Required** App id can be found on the General Settings page

+## Either Firebase Token or Service Credentials File, one is enough.

 ### `token`

 **Required** Upload token - see Firebase CLI Reference (tldr; run `firebase login:ci` command to get your token).

+### `serviceCredentialsFile`

+**Required** Service Credentials File - The path or HTTP URL to your [service account](https://firebase.google.com/docs/app-distribution/android/distribute-gradle#authenticate_using_a_service_account) private key JSON file.
+Required only if you use service account authentication.

 ### `file`